hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

  * Key point 1
  * Key point 2
- * Key point 3 takes very much more text to explain because this point is really comprehensive, and although long bullet points are not recommended in general, we need it here for demonstration purposes
+ * Key point 3: Although long
+   bullet points are not recommended in general, we need it here for demonstration purposes to investigate what happens with the slide layout where there is so much text under one point

-FIGURE: [fig/teacher1, width=100]
+FIGURE: [fig/teacher1, width=100 frac=0.5]

 Key equation: